Helodium blandowii

-Helodium blandowii, also known as Blandow's helodium moss, Blandow's tamarisk-moss, Blandow's bogmoss, and Blandow's feathermoss, is a rare plant in the Western U.S., including Oregon and California.
+Helodium blandowii, also known as Blandow's helodium moss, Blandow's tamarisk-moss, Blandow's bogmoss, and Blandow's feathermoss, is a common moss species in Europe.
+It is also found in North America, Central Asia and Greenland.
+It is considered rare plant in the Western U.S., including Oregon and California.
 It occurs all around the northern hemisphere in higher latitudes, and in some places is not as rare as in the Western U.S.